Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Introduction

 \subsection{Complete expansions under an additional spacing condition on the thresholds}

 In this subsection we suppose that $(X,g)$ is as in Section \ref{s:two} but with an additional assumption on the eigenvalues of $-\Delta_Y$.
-This assumption always holds in the examples in Section \ref{ex:non1}, but holds only sometimes in the other examples.
+This assumption holds for all the examples in Section \ref{ex:non1}, but only for some of the other examples.